R-unic/flamework-template/README.md

 - Frontend:
   - Custom movement system (optional)
   - Custom mouse controller
+  - Procedural animation system for cameras or models with these animations included:
+    - Landing
+    - Mouse sway
+    - Walk cycle
   - `CharacterController` for easily retrieving character, root, & humanoid
   - Custom camera controller to switch between cams on the fly with these cam components included:
     - Default (default roblox cam)